There is a lot of talk about the Perfectionist personality type, but what does it actually mean?

 This is because even the smallest mistake or flaw is seen as unacceptable.

-In addition, perfectionists tend to have very high expectations for themselves, which puts them under constant pressure to perform at their best.
+In addition, Perfectionist types tend to have very high expectations for themselves, which puts them under constant pressure to perform at their best.

-Because they hold themselves to such high standards, perfectionists are often quick to dismiss negative feedback as irrelevant or inaccurate.
+Because they hold themselves to such high standards, this type are often quick to dismiss negative feedback as irrelevant or inaccurate.

 This can make it difficult for them to learn from their mistakes or grow as people.